telerik/blazor-docs/components/gridlayout/items.md

 ## ColumnSpan

-The `ColumnSpan` parameter defines the column span that the item will occupy.
+The `ColumnSpan` parameter defines the how many columns the item will occupy.

 >caption Change the column span of the first item with the numeric text box